Current

 -

-Huma Submission on Bill C-35 - An act respecting early learning & child care (2023)
+HUMA Submission on Bill C-35 - An act respecting early learning & child care (2023)

 The federal government introduced a child care bill that has the intent to guide the building of a national, universal child care system.
 We know that strong policy is foundational to the delivery of universal child care and our concerns about the strength of the bill lead us to make a submission while this bill was studied by the HUMA committee.